 Before coming to Georgia and Metro Music Makers, Kristen worked as a music therapist in two children’s hospitals (on the inpatient unit and adolescent eating disorder program) and a private practice specializing in children with learning disabilities in New Jersey.
 Prior to that, she was a middle school choir teacher for three years in Delaware, where she grew up.

 As part of the Metro Music Makers team, Kristen provides music therapy for children/adolescents with a variety of different diagnoses including autism spectrum disorder, ADD/ADHD, cerebral palsy and auditory processing disorder.
 She also facilitates music therapy sessions for assisted living and memory care programs in the Metro Atlanta area.
 In addition to music therapy services, Kristen also teaches adaptive lessons and typical lessons in voice, piano, ukulele and guitar.

 “I love having a piece of my heart in both the music education world and the music therapy world,” she says.
 “I know how influential music has been in my own life, and I love helping my students discover their own journey with music and the role that it can play in their own lives.”

 Kristen is known for her corny jokes and turning pretty much anything into a song, which she uses in her quest to make music accessible to everyone while keeping them laughing in the process.
-Outside of the music world, Kristen lives in Canton, GA with her husband Matt and dog Mosby!
+Outside of the music world, Kristen and her husband live in Cumming, Georgia with their dog Mosby and new baby boy!